ZaidaTek/ZDK/ReadMe.md

 For full license text, please visit: https://creativecommons.org/licenses/by-nd/4.0/legalcode

-Compiling the Code::Blocks project requires the zlib source code to be placed in "../__lib/zlib/*"
+Compiling the Code::Blocks projects requires the zlib source code to be placed in "../__lib/zlib/*"